alexissavin/terraform-provider-solidserver/README.md

 * `block` - (Required) The name of the block into which creating the IP subnet.
 * `size` - (Required) The expected IP subnet's prefix length (ex: 24 for a '/24').
 * `name` - (Required) The name of the IP subnet to create.
+* `gateway_offset` - (Optional) Offset for creating the gateway (positive value originate from first subnet's address, negative from the last one).
+Default is 0 (no gateway).

 ```
 resource "solidserver_ip_subnet" "my_first_subnet" {